 (not a scuba diver)

-is a high school English teacher from Seattle, a YA novelist, and an Austin Film Festival semi-finalist.
-She just completed the screenplay for Sacrifices to the Flower Gods, a coming-of-age dramedy set in the early ‘00s.
-It’s got sassy dialogue, complicated female friendships, flip phone nostalgia, and beautifully awkward kissing.
+She just completed the screenplay for Sacrifices to the Flower Gods, a coming-of-age dramedy set in the early 2000s.
+It has complicated female friendships, flip phone nostalgia, and beautifully awkward kissing.
 Check it out below.

 Three girls vow to make out with high school boys before the end of 8th grade, but their plan goes humorously and dangerously awry.

 “If we don’t, we’re gonna look like prudes.
-Like un-horny, un-attractive prudes.
 Like wrinkly nuns.
 Like hermaphrawhatevers.”

 ”You need to sit down one day and just read the dictionary.”